 Our School Services

-- Over 7,000 educators have attended our professional development workshops
+- 10,000 educators, school counselors, OTs and other school professionals have attended our professional development workshops

-- Over 18,000 classrooms worldwide using the Yoga 4 Classrooms Activity Card Deck
+- 20,000 classrooms worldwide use the Yoga 4 Classrooms Card Deck

 That amounts to an estimated 400,000 students reached each year!

-The goal of Y4C is to cultivate positive development of the whole child through a set of mental skills central to the aims of education in 21st century: self-regulation, prosocial dispositions, positive attitude towards academic success and development of mastery.
+The goal of Yoga 4 Classrooms is to cultivate positive development of the whole child through a set of mental skills central to the aims of education in 21st century: self-regulation, prosocial dispositions, positive attitude towards academic success and development of mastery.

 According to the Consortium on the School-Based Promotion of Social Competence (1994), “Schools are widely acknowledged as the major setting in which activities should be undertaken to promote students’ competence and prevent the development of unhealthy behaviors.
 In contrast to other potential sites for intervention, schools provide access to all children on a regular and consistent basis over the majority of their formative years of personality development” (p.
 278).